How to Buy a Hot Water Heater

 Solar water heaters are starting to gain traction in the marketplace.
 They come in both passive and active configurations and can use several different types of collectors.
 Currently, solar water heaters are more expensive than other options but are typically cheaper to operate.
 Solar water heaters depend on line of sight access to sunlight, so carefully evaluate the proposed installation site with a professional before committing to solar.

 Water heaters are made by a wide variety of heating and cooling (HVAC) companies, including:

-It is also important to measure tank sizes and the available space in a home.
+Before selecting a hot water heater, it is also important to measure tank sizes and the available space in your home.
 It does no good to purchase a high capacity heater if it doesn't fit into your space.
-It is also possible to extend plumbing lines to a different location, but that can greatly increase the installation costs.
+And while it is possible to extend plumbing lines to a different location, that can greatly increase the installation costs.

 Another factor to consider is the material used to construct the storage tank in units that use them.
 Stainless steel tanks are expensive but do not rust.
-Steel tanks coated in ceramic or porcelain are also corrosion resistant, except if they become scratched or dented.
-Tank corrosion can require replacing the entire unit, while problems such as leaky valves or worn out electrical elements can be fixed with replacement parts
+Steel tanks coated in ceramic or porcelain are also resistant to corrosion, unless they are scratched or dented.
+Tank corrosion may require you to replace the entire unit, while problems such as leaky valves or worn out electrical elements can be fixed with replacement parts.

 Water Heater Warranties

-Many water heaters come with long warranties (anything from 6-12 years) but the majority of the warranty period only covers defective parts.
+Many water heaters come with long warranties (anything from 6 to 12 years) but the majority of these warranties cover only defective parts.
 For example, GE water heaters come with a full replacement warranty for the first year and a defective parts warranty for an additional 5, 8, or 11 years.
 Many other brands structure their warranties in a similar manner.